Skip to main content

 12What hidden Shopify costs do most sellers forget?

-The usual suspects: paid apps and themes (they creep to $100+/mo), the 30¢ per-order fixed fee (brutal on cheap products), the third-party gateway surcharge (avoidable with Shopify Payments), refund processing leakage, chargeback fees, Shopify Tax (~0.35% over $100k US revenue), and POS Pro hardware/software if you sell in person.
-Put recurring ones in "other monthly costs" so they show up in your real margin instead of surprising you at month-end.
+Paid apps (they creep to 100+ a month), the 30¢ fixed fee (brutal on cheap items), the third-party gateway surcharge (avoidable), refund fee leakage, Shopify Tax (~0.35% over 100k in US sales), and POS Pro.
+Enter recurring ones in "other monthly costs" to see the real impact on margin.

 Category